tremo123/Ogar-unlimited/Newfeatures.md

  - whitelist [IP]
    * whitelists an IP
  - Unwhitelist [IP]
-   * Unwhitelists a IP
+   * Unwhitelists an IP
  - whitelist
    * Lists whitelist
  - Clearban
    * Clears ban list
  - Ban [IP]
-   * Bans a IP and sends a MSG
+   * Bans an IP and sends a MSG
  - Unban [IP]
-   * Unbans a IP
+   * Unbans an IP
+ - Rainbow [id]
+   * gives player rainbow effect
  - Kickbots [number]
    * Kicks a number of bots (leave field blank and it will kick all bots)
+ - Killbots [number]
+   * Kills a number of bots (leave field blank and it will kick all bots)
+ - Restart [minutes]
+   * Restarts the server after a number of minutes or if you leave min blank, restarts immediatly
  - Banlist
    * Lists banned IPs
  - Clearban
    * Clears ban list
- - Update
-   * gets current version of ogar unlimited and replaces the old with the new
  - Op [ID]
    * Makes player OP
  - Dop [ID]
    * De-OPs a player
  - Rop
    * Resets op
- - Rainbow [id]
-   * Adds/removes rainbow effect for a player
- - Restart [minutes]
-   * Restarts the server after a number of minutes or if you leave min blank, restarts immediatly
  - Pfmsg [delay] [duration] [x to repeat] [msg1] [msg2] [etc...]
    * Periodically sends a force message (seconds)
  - Spfmsg []